Helping landowners restore stream habitat

 Planting stream side areas will provide many water quality and habitat benefits, and look beautiful.
 Plants and leaf litter provide food and shelter for wildlife and insects.
 Root systems of established plants will stabilize stream banks.
 Plants can also uptake and clean pollutants in surface water, and provide shade to reduce water temperature, improving stream water quality.

-Himalayan blackberry, English Ivy and Scotch broom can take over a stream side in no time and prevent the growth of native trees and shrubs that provide better and more diverse habitat.
+Himalayan blackberry, English Ivy, Reed Canary Grass and Scotch broom can take over a stream side in no time and prevent the growth of native trees and shrubs that provide better and more diverse habitat.
 Removing weeds and replacing them with natives give the stream the ability to heal itself long-term.

 Have you ever been hiking and noticed the number of logs and pools is a stream system that has not been impacted by humans?
 Wood creates habitat pools for where spawning salmon can rest and juvenile salmon take shelter.
 It can also slow the movement of water, reducing erosion, and control sediment transport.
 Clean gravel is also needed for salmon to spawn in.